 The Perugina chocolate factory

-“Now we get our bowl,” our expert chef Massimilano Guidubaldi instructs us, “and we pour everything out onto the table”.
+“Now we get our bowl,” our expert chef Massimilano Guidubaldi instructs us.

 I’d you ask me, it’s a success.
 A new Willy Wonka has been born (without the small creepy slaves).

 For those following along at home, I’ve got the recipe for you.
 Remember, though, there’s an art to this and even under the supervision of one of Italy’s finest chocolate chefs, it was hard work.

 - Butter – 20g